Leon Day: World War II

 On September 1, 1943, Day was drafted into military service.
 He entered into active service on September 22, 1943.
 He eventually served in the 818th Amphibian Battalion and landed on Utah Beach six days after Operation Overlord to drop supplies.
 Following VE-Day, he was stationed in France.
-Day and fellow Negro leaguer Willard Brown were recruited to the Overseas Invasion Service Expedition (OISE) All-Stars; Philadelphia Phillies pitcher Sam Nahem was the player-manager of the team.
+Day and fellow Negro leaguer Willard Brown were recruited to the Oise All-Stars; Philadelphia Phillies pitcher Sam Nahem was the player-manager of the team.
 The team easily overcame the competition to reach the ETO World Series to face the 71st Infantry Division team, composed predominantly of Major League Baseball players.
 By contrast, the OISE club consisted of a mismatched roster of various minor leaguers, Negro leaguers, and semi-professionals.
 Before a crowd of 50,000 at Stadion Nürnberg in Germany, Day pitched in Game Two for a 2–1 victory as the OISE All-Stars eventually won the championship in five games.
 Day's date of separation from the Army was March 14, 1946.
 His honorable discharge lists his military occupational specialty as Amphibian Truck Driver (934), his decorations and citations as the European-African-Middle-Eastern (EAME) Service Medal and the WWII Victory Medal, and his final rank as Technician 5th Grade (Tec 5).
 It also lists his height as 5'10" and his weight as 180 pounds.